rajeshrinet/pystokes/README.md

 ## Publications

+* [Hydrodynamic and phoretic interactions of active particles in Python](https://arxiv.org/abs/1910.00909), Rajesh Singh and R. Adhikari, arXiv:1910.00909, 2019. *(Please cite this paper if you use PyStokes in your research)*.

 * [Competing phoretic and hydrodynamic interactions in autophoretic colloidal suspensions](https://aip.scitation.org/doi/full/10.1063/1.5090179), Rajesh Singh, R. Adhikari, and M. E. Cates, **J. Chem.
 Phys.** 151, 044901 (2019)